 Watch the writing process unfold — play back a Google Doc as if it was a movie

 No one, including the extension’s developer, has access to any document processed by Draftback or to its revision history.
-Nor does the extension have access to any user’s email address, name, or any other personally identifiable information.

 For school district privacy agreements, please contact james@draftback.com